adamschmalhofer/grocy-importer/README.rst

     $ todo-txt pri 13 s  #=> --exit 0

-When we want to inform grocy that we have completed the chores we run a `todo-txt chore push` and remove the completed tasks with a `todo-txt archive`.
+When we want to inform Grocy that we have completed the chores we run a `todo-txt chore push` and remove the completed tasks with a `todo-txt archive`.
 As long as completed chores are in our todo.txt a `todo-txt chore pull` will be prevented so no completed chore gets forgotten.